 The history of the American Pit Bull Terrier can be traced back to the early 19th century in the United Kingdom.
 Originally bred for bull-baiting and later as farm dogs, they were brought to America by immigrants.
 In the U.S., they were used as catch dogs for semi-wild cattle and hogs, and later, they became popular in various dog sports, including dog fighting.

-The American Pit Bull Terrier is categorized in the Terrier group.
+The American Pit Bull Terrier is categorised in the Terrier group.
 Despite its controversial past, it is essential to note that the breed standard does not condone aggression towards humans.
-Proper socialization and training play a crucial role in shaping the temperament of these dogs.
+Proper socialisation and training play a crucial role in shaping the temperament of these dogs.

 The APBT is a medium-sized dog with a strong and athletic build.
-Adult males typically weigh between 35-60 pounds, while females range from 30-50 pounds.
+Adult males typically weigh between 16 to 27 kg, while females range from 14 to 23 kg.

 The regulations regarding Pit Bulls in Australia vary by state.
 In some states, the breed is restricted or banned, while in others, certain conditions must be met for ownership.
 Always check local laws and regulations.